lumirlumir/npm-clang-format-node/website/docs/get-started/introduction.md

 ::: danger Target Audience

-**This page introduces the concepts and provides guidance on how to format your code with `clang-format` and `git-clang-format`.** It's designed for newcomers, so If you’re already a senior engineer with experience in Clang, this page might not be for you.
+**This page introduces the concepts and provides guidance on how to format your code with `clang-format` and `git-clang-format`.** It's designed for newcomers, so If you're already a senior engineer with experience in Clang, this page might not be for you.
 You can skip this page and go directly to the [Installation](installation.md) page.

 :::